-On December 13, 2022, DCEFF opened pitch project submissions on FilmFreeway, from which 4-6 emerging BIPOC filmmakers will be selected to present their project in a live pitch in front of a panel of industry and environmental leaders and subject experts.
-All finalists will receive extensive pitch training from Judith Helfand, co-creator of Chicken & Egg Pictures, filmmaker (A Healthy Baby Girl, Blue Vinyl, Cooked: Survival By Zip Code) and professor at the Columbia University School of Journalism.
-Helfand will also emcee the live pitch program.
-Travel and hospitality will be provided to all pitch finalists to attend the Festival.
-Additionally, all of the pitch presenters will receive feedback on their projects from the industry panel, with one project awarded the $12,500 DCEFF Vantage Grant, as determined by the panel.
-All remaining finalists will receive $500.
+On December 13, 2022, DCEFF opened pitch project submissions on FilmFreeway, from which 4-6 emerging BIPOC filmmakers were selected to present their project in a live pitch in front of a panel of industry and environmental leaders and subject experts.
+All finalists received extensive pitch training from Judith Helfand, co-creator of Chicken & Egg Pictures, filmmaker (A Healthy Baby Girl, Blue Vinyl, Cooked: Survival By Zip Code) and professor at the Columbia University School of Journalism.
+Helfand also emceed the live pitch program.
+Travel and hospitality was provided to all pitch finalists to attend the Festival.
+Additionally, all of the pitch presenters received feedback on their projects from the industry panel, with one project awarded the $12,500 DCEFF Vantage Grant, as determined by the panel.
+All remaining finalists received $500.

 - BIPOC (Black, Indigenous, and People of Color) Filmmaker (Director or Producer)